isomerpages/moe-chijolotn/_school-information/School Rules.md

 PE T-shirt (under their pinafore) after the session.</p>
 </li>
 <li>
-<p>Students who are going for camps should report to school in their PE/</p>
+<p>Students who are going for camps should report to school in their PE/Camp
-<p>Camp T-shirt and track pants.
-Swimming attire can be worn underneath the
-PE/Camp T-shirt if the first programme for the day involves a water-based activity.</p>
+T-shirt and track pants.
+Swimming attire can be worn underneath the PE/Camp T-shirt if the first programme for the day involves a water-based activity.</p>
 </li>
 </ul>
 <h4>Hair/ Hair Accessories</h4>